History of The Musical Stage

 Novello got away with this arrangement in show after show, cheered on by a hoards of female fans who had no idea their idol was a homosexual.
 With a mixture of affection and envy, longtime friend (and competitor) Noel Coward said that "the two loveliest things in the British theatre are Ivor's profile and my mind."
 Novello's almost continuous string of musical hits included

-None of Novello's shows (which often contained enough sweet sentiment to choke a saccharine addict) were ever produced on Broadway, so even his most popular songs ("Shine Through My Dreams," "Waltz of My Heart") were rarely heard outside of Britain.
-And that's a pity, because his gift for polished, romantic melody placed him somewhere between Coward and Lehar.
-Novello's dominance of the London stage continued until his sudden death at age 58 during the run of King's Rhapsody.
+None of Novello's shows (which often contained enough gooey sentiment to choke a drainpipe) were ever produced on Broadway, so even his most popular songs ("Shine Through My Dreams," "Waltz of My Heart") were rarely heard outside of Britain.
+And that's a pity, because his gift for polished, romantic melody placed him somewhere between Coward and Franz Lehar.
+Novello's dominance of the London stage continued until his sudden death at age 58, when he was starring in King's Rhapsody.
 Thousands lined the streets on the day of his funeral, which was broadcast live over British radio to a mourning nation.

-The longest running West End book musical from this period was Me and My Girl (1937 - 1,646 London), the story of a poor London cockney who inherits a nobleman's title and fortune.
+The longest running West End book musical from this period was Me and My Girl (1937 London - 1,646 performances), the story of a poor London cockney who inherits a nobleman's title and fortune.
 The Noel Gay score included the catchy "Lambeth Walk," and Brits packed the theatre through most of World War II.
 British comedian Lupino Lane triumphed in the lead and starred in several revivals.
 But American producers felt Me and My Girl was "too British" for Broadway.
 In 1985, London welcomed a heavily revised version starring Robert Lindsay.
-After a rip-roaring triumph in London (where it ran for years), Me and My Girl finally traveled to New York in 1986, and racked up 1,420 performances.
-It seems even thick-headed Yanks can eventually catch on to a good thing!
+After a rip-roaring triumph in London (where it ran for years), Me and My Girl finally traveled to New York in 1986, where it racked up a healthy 1,420 performances.
+It seems even thick-headed Yanks can eventually catch on to a bit of alright.

 As the 1940s ended, New York was the undisputed center of the theatrical world, and Broadway's last musical hit of the decade was one of the biggest ever.
-Working with co-librettist and director Josh Logan, Rodgers and Hammerstein wrote a musical based on two stories in James Michener's Tales of the South Pacific.
-Set on a South Pacific island occupied by American forces during World War II, it told of military nurse Nellie Forbush falling in love with French planter Emile de Becque, and Lieutenant Cable giving his heart to a Polynesian girl.
-These two "decent" Americans are forced to confront the bigotry they were raised with.
-Set amid the life and death tensions of wartime, it was a world away from the musical comedy librettos that had reigned on Broadway less than ten years before.
+Working with co-librettist and director Josh Logan, Rodgers and Hammerstein wrote a musical based on two stories from James Michener's Tales of the South Pacific.
+Set on a tropical island occupied by American forces during World War II, it told of military nurse Nellie Forbush falling in love with French planter Emile de Becque, and of upper-crust Lieutenant Cable giving his heart to a Polynesian girl.
+Romance forces these two "decent" Americans to confront the bigotry they were taught at home.
+Set amid the life and death tensions of wartime, it was a world away from the whacky musical comedy librettos that had reigned on Broadway at the start of the decade.

-With powerhouse stars Ezio Pinza and Mary Martin, a well crafted script, and a score that included "Some Enchanted Evening," "Younger Than Springtime," "Bali Hai," and "I'm In Love With A Wonderful Guy," South Pacific (1949 - 1,925) proved to be a sensation, creating an unprecedented demand for tickets.
+With powerhouse stars Ezio Pinza and Mary Martin, a well crafted script, and a score that included "Some Enchanted Evening," "Younger Than Springtime," "Bali Hai," and "I'm In Love With A Wonderful Guy," South Pacific (1949 - 1,925 performances) proved to be a critical and commercial sensation, creating an unprecedented demand for tickets.
 Some critics (to be specific, the idiotic ones) have suggested that aspects of the book seem dated today, but the show's score and genuine sentiment still work.

 The Shuberts: A Matter of Trust

-The Shuberts used high powered lawyers to draw out the struggle for several years, but after a long series of court battles, the Federal government's case succeeded.
-Forced to give up their lucrative control of theatre bookings and ticket sales, the Shuberts also had to sell off many of their theatres all across the USA.
+The Shuberts used high powered lawyers to draw out the struggle for several years, but after a series of court battles, the Federal government won its case.
+The Shuberts were forced to give up their lucrative control of theatre bookings and ticket sales, and to sell off a large number of their theatres all across the USA.
 Although the brothers remained powerful, their stranglehold on the commercial theatre was broken.

 The 1940s had seen vast changes in the musical theatre, both as an art form and as a business.
 World War II had re-energized the American economy, and many great musicals appeared in the 1940s, particularly after Oklahoma (1943) redefined the genre.
 But as theatre rents, union minimums and advertising costs kept climbing, it became harder for shows to turn a profit.
 So even as the American musical enjoyed what many have called its "golden age," the number of Broadway productions continued (with occasional exceptions) a gradual but inexorable decline.

 This decline was easy to overlook in the decade that followed.
-After all, in the 1950s, the Broadway musical was one of the most popular entities in all of show business.
+After all, in the 1950s, the Broadway musical was one of the most popular genres in all of show business.